Bushell-lab/Ribo-seq/README.md

 There is also the option to only include reads that are in frame.
 However, although periodicty indicates that the majority of the reads are truely RPFs, it doesn't neccessarily mean that reads that are not in frame are not RPFs and the majority of the reads in the CDS will most likely be RPFs. **It is therefore recommended to include reads in all frames for DE analysis.
 For codon level analyses, only reads in frame should be used as it is not possible to determine codon level resolution with high confidence for reads not in frame.**

+### Summing 5'UTR counts
+You may also want to count the reads within the 5'UTR to look at translation within upstream Open Reading Frames (uORFs).
+The ***RPFs_9b_UTR5_counts.sh*** uses the ***summing_UTR5_counts.py*** to sum all the read counts that are within the 5'UTR.
+Note that this counts all reads within the whole 5'UTR, not specific for individual uORFs.

+### Counts to csv
+In order to read in counts files into R, it is easier to have them written as csv files. ***RPFs_9c_counts_to_csv.sh*** will write a csv file for every transcript in for each sample (writing all csv files to a new directory for each sample)

 ### Counting codon occupancy
-The ***RPFs_9b_count_codons.sh*** uses the ***count_codon_occupancy.py*** to determine which codon was positioned at the A,P and E-site plus two codons either side, for every RPF read and sum them all together.
+The ***RPFs_9d_count_codon_occupancy.sh*** uses the ***count_codon_occupancy.py*** to determine which codon was positioned at the A,P and E-site plus two codons either side, for every RPF read and sum them all together.
 The ***codon_occupancy.R*** script then takes this data and uses it to measure relative elongation rates for each codon based on the number of RPFs where that codon was at the A-site compared to the number of RPFs where that codon was at either of the 7 sites described above.
 This therefore accounts for differing mRNA abundances and initiation rates transcriptome-wide.

 # Common troubleshooting